ppal4396/phys4015-neural-dynamics/balanced neural networks.md

 - $\mathbf{A} = \text{Jacobian at the fixed point}$
 - $\mathbf{x} = (u, v)$
 - $\mathbf{v} = (x^*, y^*)$

+Since $\mathbf{A}$ is a Jacobian at the fixed point, the initial vector/fixed point is indeed an eigenvector in this transformation (see [[balanced neural networks#^a7d991|below]]), and the eigenvalues of the Jacobian will yield the growth rate of small perturbations to the fixed point.

+> [!hint]
+> This kind of makes sense intuitively:
+> If we apply a linear transformation to the perturbation to get the perturbation's change over time, the fixed point is the eigenvector under this linear transformation.
+> i.e. the fixed point is the direction that remains unchanged by the transformation apart from scaling (which is the growth rate)

 From the original definitions of firing rates in the two populations, the Jacobian matrix at the fixed point is
 $$\Biggl( \matrix{